AppImage/docs.appimage.org/source/packaging-guide/from-source/linuxdeploy-user-guide.rst

    Bundle a desktop file into the AppDir.
 These are required for desktop integration, and there must always be at least one of them in the AppDir.
 Please see :ref:`creating-desktop-file` for a guide how they can be created, and for best practices related to AppImages.

 ``--icon``/``-i``
    Bundle icon file.
 Supported are all formats which the `Icon Theme Specification <https://standards.freedesktop.org/icon-theme-spec/icon-theme-spec-latest.html>`_ lists. linuxdeploy will automatically calculate the right output path, which depends on file format and resolution.
 You can specify multiple icons for multiple resolutions in the form of ``<resolution>/<app_name>.<ext>``.
-If you have all the files in the same directory, e.g., like ``*<resolution>*.<ext>``, you can specify the optional ``--app-name``/``-n`` parameter, and have linuxdeploy change the filename to the provided value when it copies the files into the AppDir.

 .. |rpath-comment| replace:: Set up everything so that other libraries, executables etc. use this one instead of a system one.